Can I TA CY 3740 / CY 5770?

 Yes.

 Foremost, please do NOT email me.
-That does nothing.
-I
+This page exists

-I have very specific needs from my TAs.
-You will be tasked with
+I have specific needs from my TAs.
+You'll assist students 1:1 during

-discussions online every day.
-Therefore, it's crucial that you have
+day.
+Therefore, it's crucial that you already know the material well and

 I prioritize applications in this order: